At Squarespace I designed layout systems that gave people new ways to express themselves online.

 text&img-3

 These explorations helped steer the product in two ways.
-ONE they informed which existing layout structures to improve, which provided insights into what to solve for from a design POV.
-TWO they led to new conceptual product initiatives.
+ONE they informed which existing layout structures or style options to improve, which provided insights into what to solve for from a design point of view.

 [SUCH AS ANIMATIONS]